 - Lighter filling: it softens the cream cheese a bit, so the result is less dense than an all-cream cheese recipe.

-- Cream cheese: the regular type, full-fat cream cheese is needed for consistency and creaminess.
-I always use Philadelphia original cream cheese, but other premium brands work fine.
+- Cream cheese: regular, full-fat cream cheese is needed for consistency and creaminess.

 - Sour cream: the regular type, full-fat sour cream cheese is used for richness and creaminess.